mathijskr/super-smash-termbox/README.md

 A very simple 1 vs 1 game in the terminal using termbox.

 ## How to install:
-1. Install termbox development files.
-(For Void Linux: xbps-install termbox-devel)
+1. Install termbox development files:
+* Void Linux: xbps-install termbox-devel
+* Debian based distros: apt install libtermbox-dev
+* Arch based distros: There is no package for termbox yet on Arch based distros, so you have to build termbox yourself.
 2. git clone https://github.com/mathijskr/super-smash-termbox
 3. cd super-smash-termbox
 4. make